Elephant1214/UnlimitedEnchant/README.md

 ## Usage
 1. Add Unlimited Enchant and restart your server.
-2. The config should now be under the folder for the plugin, make any changes you want.
+2. The config should now be under the folder for the plugin, make any level changes you want.
 3. Restart your server again.
-The enchantment levels will now be modified.
+When it starts again, the enchantment levels will be what you set in the config.
 4. Have fun with your modified enchantment levels!